Skip to content

 291. Bourbon Highball Challenge

-Jim & Mike run 6 bourbons — Rebel, Maker's Mark, Larceny, Four Roses, Very Old Barton 100, and Wild Turkey 101 — through a ginger ale highball challenge.
+Jim & Mike pour six bourbons — Rebel, Maker's, Larceny, Four Roses, Very Old Barton 100, and Wild Turkey 101 — into ginger ale to crown the ultimate highball.

 The Bourbon Road Media Player